mguenther/functional-generators/README.md

 }
 ```

-Testing these monoid implementation - and in fact all, **all** monoid implementations - can be achieved by expressing the aforementioned properties as part of a Unit test.
+Testing this monoid implementation - and in fact all, **all** possible monoid implementations - can be achieved by expressing the aforementioned properties as part of a unit test.
 Have a look at this test class.

 ```java
 public class MonoidTest {